dwyl/product-roadmap/README.md

 Even if we don't _say_ the words out loud, we have all _thought_ them at some point. <br />
-We forego doing things we _love_, because we _feel_ like there isn't enough time. <br />
+We all forego doing things that we _really_ want/need to do because we _feel_ like there isn't enough time. <br />

-Whatever your mindset regarding the amount of time you have available to do everything you want in life, one thing is certain: without a _systematic_ approach we are _all_ ineffective with how we spend/invest our time.
+Whatever your mindset regarding the amount of time you have available to do everything you want in life, one thing is certain: <br />
+without a _systematic_ approach we are _all_ ineffective with how we spend/invest our time.